SwedbankPay/developer.swedbankpay.com/payments/trustly/redirect.md

 * When properly set up in your merchant/webshop site and the payer starts the purchase process, you need to make a `POST` request towards Swedbank Pay with your Purchase information.
-This will generate a payment object with a unique `paymentID`.
+This will generate a `payment` resource with a unique `id`.
 You will receive a **redirect URL** to a Swedbank Pay payment page (`redirect-sale` operation).
 * You need to redirect the payer's browser to that specified URL so that the payer can enter the payment details in a secure Swedbank Pay environment.